-There is no magic wand software to uncover encrypted data.
-Most people don’t expect recovering the password to encrypted documents to be a very slow and resource-intensive process.
-Below we explain in simple words what the password recovery procedure is and how it works on our cloud service.
+We have to inform that there is no magic wand software to uncover encrypted data.
+Most people don’t expect recovering the password to encrypted documents to be a very slow and resource-intensive process but it is.
+Below, we explain in simple words what the password recovery procedure is and how it works on our cloud service.

-Imagine that you have a protected file and accidentally lost the password to it, and you want to restore the password.
+Let us assume that you accidentally lost the password to a protected file of yours and you want to restore the password.

-First, don’t waste your time trying to find a program for hacking protected files easily, they simply don’t exist.
-All modern programs like MS Office use cryptographic algorithms to encrypt data; the stability of these algorithms is proved mathematically.
+First, you shouldn’t waste your time trying to find a program for hacking protected files easily because such programs don’t exist.
+All modern software like MS Office use cryptographic algorithms to encrypt data; the stability of these algorithms is proved mathematically.

-So, the password recovery procedure is a search through a huge number of variants for a suitable password.
-Just for you to imagine the scale of the work: there are more than 67 quintillion (67 * 1018) variants of 10-character passwords.
+So, the password recovery procedure is a long search through a huge number of variants for a proper password.
+Just for you to imagine the scale of the work: there are more than 60 quintillion (60 * 1018) variants of 10-character passwords.
 That number reflects only passwords that were made up of English alphabet letters, numbers and special signs.
-If there is the Latin alphabet and other symbols to choose from, the number of possible variants will increase even more, so, that even a supercomputer couldn’t handle a direct search (the so-called brute force method) through such a large number of possible passwords within a reasonable period of time, as a testing procedure for each possible password needs complex mathematical calculations that require significant processor time and power.
+If there is the Greek alphabet and other symbols to choose from, the number of possible variants will increase even more, so, that even a supercomputer couldn’t handle a direct search (the so-called brute force method) through such a large number of possible passwords within a reasonable period of time because a testing procedure for each possible password needs complex mathematical calculations that require significant processor time and power.
 The more complex the encryption algorithm is, the slower the password search process.

-If a quick search through the most popular passwords is not successful, we use the whole database, which can take up to 24 hours.
+If a quick search through the most popular passwords is not a success, then we use the whole database for the search and it can take up to 24 hours.

-If you know the structure of the lost password, you can search through all the passwords using a mask.
-For example, if you know that the password consists of 8 or 9 characters, starts with “999,” and the remaining characters are letters of the English alphabet in lowercase, that makes the search process much easier.
+If you know the structure of the lost password, you can search through all the possible passwords using a mask.
+For example, if you know that the password consists of 8 or 9 characters, starts with “999,” and the remaining characters are letters of the English alphabet in lowercase, then that makes the search process much easier.
 In this case, the total number of all possible variants is 333,629,036.
-Our computing cluster will brute force such a password in just a few minutes.
+Our computing cluster will brute force such a protected file in just a few minutes.

-Brute-forcing a password with a dictionary is fixed-cost work, but brute-forcing with a mask is a custom task.
-Please use the custom request page to describe everything you know about the lost password: the expected length and character set, etc. Perhaps you know characters the password begins or ends with.
-We can create masks with these criteria, calculate the total number of password variants and let you know about the work cost.
+Brute-forcing a password with a dictionary is a fixed-cost work, but brute-forcing with a mask is a custom task.
+You may use the custom request page to describe everything you know about the lost password: the expected length and character set, etc. Perhaps, you know characters that your password begins or ends with.
+We can create masks with these criteria, calculate the total number of possible password variants and let you know about the work cost.

 Actually, no. Surely, you can try some password recovering programs on your computer, but mind some important facts: